 The life of an engine program and its business aspects are a constant fight against competitors.
 The different stakeholders must respect each other to ensure a sustainable relationship.

 - Competitiveness: Safran Aircraft Engines works with only the best to make the highest performance engines in the world.
-By "best", we mean not only daily, sustainable performance, but also mental strength and determination.
+By "best", we mean not only daily, sustainable performance, but also determination.